SSIDSpin/Python-Info-Stealer-Rat/README.md

 **Note:** Considering some of you struggled setting up  my last project Im going to try to keep it all inside the Main.py file.

 ## What Does It Do?
 This is a malicious tool, aimed to look like a HWID Spoofer.
 The program finds the saved chrome details of the user and decrypts them.
-Once done so they are submitted to the Webhook selected by the owner.
+It also find out if; Exodus, Electrum, Metamask, Coinbase is installed on the system.
+It also gets the MC SSId and player UUID.Once done so they are submitted to the Webhook selected by the owner.
 Furthermore it also opens up a FTP protocol on the users computer so you can directly access files you want to view.

 ## Coming Soon